TathagataSau/Reservation-Bot/README.md

 Instructions on how to use your project or how to set up the chatbot.

-## Contributing

-If you'd like to contribute to this project, please follow these guidelines.

-## License

-This project is licensed under the [Your License] - see the [LICENSE.md](LICENSE.md) file for details.

----

 **Note: If you have a specific license, replace `[Your License]` with the actual license name or type (e.g., MIT, Apache 2.0, etc.).
 If you don't have a specific license, you might want to consider choosing one and providing details in a `LICENSE.md` file.**